abanskota/t81_577_data_science/weekly_materials/week13/docs/airflow.md

 - How an analytical model that needs to be updated frequently can be converted into an Airflow workflow.

 In [week10](https://github.com/abanskota/t81_577_data_science/blob/master/weekly_materials/week10/notebooks/scikit-learn-pipeline.ipynb), we learn about how to streamline a machine learning workflow using a pipeline.
 We saw that a pipeline allows us to chain multiple preprocessing, model fitting, evaluation, and prediction steps into an automated workflow.
 If your model doesn't need to be trained on new dataset frequently and periodically, the deployment solution similar to what we learnt last week (pipeline + pickled model + flask) might serve well for the purpose.
-However, if the model needs to be trained online with peridic stream of data, then we need to consider various things:
+However, if the model needs to be trained frequenlty with new stream of data, then we need to consider various things:

-- how to ingest the incoming data
+- how to ingest the incoming data in the existing framework
 - how to combine and transform the newly ingested data
 - how to schedule periodic training
 - how to efficiently handle error
 - how to automatically try more attempts in case of error
 - how to monitor and communicate updated status and performance of model

 Apache Airflow can be your friend in such situation to automate the end to end ML process from data ingestion to deployment and monitoring.
 Airflow is a platform to programmatically author, schedule and monitor workflows.
-One of the main advantages of using a workflow system like Airflow is that all is code, which makes your workflows explicit, maintainable, versionable, testable, and collaborative.
+One of the main advantages of using a workflow system like Airflow is that all is code to ensure that your workflow is explicit, maintainable, versionable, testable, and collaborative.

 - Integrates with a number of sources (databases, filesystems)
 - Tracks failure, retries, success